Key takeaways

 The database covers 400M+ contacts globally, with strong coverage across the UK, France, Germany, and Benelux regions.
 Cognism combines firmographic data with technographic insights and intent signals through partnerships with providers such as Bombora.
 The Chrome extension works on LinkedIn Sales Navigator and company websites.

 Integration with Salesforce, HubSpot, Outreach, and Salesloft syncs data and tracks engagement.
-Cognism manages compliance through consent-based data collection and automated suppression lists, and includes tooling for data subject access requests and audit trails — requirements that matter significantly for teams operating under GDPR.
+Cognism manages compliance through consent-based data collection and automated suppression lists, and includes tooling for data subject access requests and audit trails, requirements that matter significantly for teams operating under GDPR.

-Phone-verified Diamond Data
+Phone-verified Diamond Verified Data

 GDPR-compliant data collection